What are drug-resistant infections?

 Better use of existing antibiotics across human healthcare and the animal sector is vital.
 With limited exposure to antibiotics, bacteria will have fewer opportunities to develop resistance.

-In Europe, the UK has managed to cut the amount of antibiotics used since 2014, and it is now implementing a five-year action plan(opens in a new tab) to reduce this even further.
+- And the UK has managed to cut the amount of antibiotics used since 2014, and it is now implementing a five-year action plan to reduce this even further.

 Preventing infections is another route for curbing drug resistance.
 Developing new vaccines, access to clean water, better sanitation and hygiene are effective ways of doing that.